mulesoft-assets/template-sfdc2db-account-aggregation/README.md

 As implemented, it gets two accounts, one from Salesforce and other from Database instance.
 Then it compares by the name of the accounts, and generates a CSV file which shows accounts in A, accounts in B, and accounts in A and B. The report is then e-mailed to a configured group of e-mail addresses.

+The template is covered by the integration tests using the [MUnit](https://docs.mulesoft.com/mule-user-guide/v/3.7/munit).
+To be able to run the tests, see the example configuration of the test property file.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**